DuongMinhLong/scalping_15m/README.md

 Automated trading bot orchestrator for 1h timeframe with 4h/1d context, including scheduled checks and order management.

+The bot now targets the **forex** market using the OANDA API and is optimised for trading **XAU/USD**.
+The payload includes the US Dollar Index (DXY) and a session filter only allows trades between the London and New York sessions (06:00–16:00 UTC).

 This build automatically removes JSON metadata for cancelled or unmapped limit orders without open positions before calling the GPT API.

 The stop-loss manager shifts the stop-loss to the entry price once the first take-profit is hit.